 Attorneys & Lawyers

-I can recommend Doug Lightman from Lightman Immigration as one fantastic resource for all things immigration for Australians!
+I can recommend Doug Lightman from Lightman Immigration as one fantastic resource for all things immigration for Australians, I also recommend Zjantelle Markel from Cammisa Markel, and I can also highly recommend Tara Gray from Tara Gray Law!

-Aside from Lightman, use the Communities we’ve listed to find some good advice and get some great other referrals!
+Aside from Doug, Zjantelle, and Tara, use the Communities we've listed to find some good advice and get some great other referrals!

 Costs for these services can vary significantly so be prepared to talk through your options with your lawyer and know exactly what you're getting and for how much.

-Many offices and businesses do pay for the immigration costs associated with moving you to the US so that is one topic that is worth discussing at some point.
+Many offices and businesses do pay for the immigration costs associated with moving you to the US so that is one topic that is worth discussing at some point throughout your hiring journey if you've found work.

-Similar to the legal advice above, travel and/or Health Insurance are incredibly important when visiting or living in the US.
+Similar to the legal advice above, travel and/or health Insurance are incredibly important when visiting or living in the US.
 The reason is that healthcare in this country is outrageously expensive and will send you quickly into debt if you are not ready for it.
-Users of various groups have recommended (listed randomly):

 Insurance is important and very personal, so be sure to read carefully what you are getting, for how much, and ensure that it includes the US specifically.